Mantra and Music

 RA (Sun Energy) MA (Moon Energy) DA (Earth Energy) SA (Infinity) SAY (totality of infinity) SO HUNG (I am Thou)

-This is the Guru Mantra, the mantra of ecstasy.
-It is not translatable but chanting it elevates the spirit.
+This is the mantra of ecstasy.
+It's like saying AWESOME times a gazillion!
+Chanting it elevates the spirit.

 WAHE GURU, WAHE GURU, WAHE GURU, WAHE JEEO: